-Service Type: Oth er Service

-Service Name: Vel hicle Modifications
+Service Type: Other Service Service Name: Vehicle Modifications

-Provider Category:

-Individual

-Provider Type:

 Independent Vendors

-Provider Qualifications 3

-License (specify):

 Trade appropriate.

-Certificate (specify ·):
+Certificate (specify):

 Individuals must meet the following standards regardless of service location:

 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation. - 4.
 Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
 Have Workers' Compensation Insurance in accordance with state law. - 7.
 Comply with Department standards related to provider qualifications.